yetanotherfrancisdeveloper/recommender-systems-bibliometric-analysis/README.md

 You can also specify two arguments:

-- `-skip_data_viz`: if 'False' it will run a part of the code that will produce some nice plots of the data and will save them in the 'plots' directory.
-The default value for this is 'True' and you do not need to specify it when you run the code.
-If specified it will turn the value to 'False'.
-You don't need to pass any parameter to this argument.
+- `-skip_data_viz`: The default code behaviour is to run a part of the code that produces some nice plots of the data and saves them in the 'plots' directory.
+If this argument is specified, it will not.
+You don't need to pass any additional parameter to this argument.
 - `-clustering_model`: the default value is 'lda'.
-You can also opt for 'keyber' and 'dbscan' to obtain the results from these models instead.
+You can also opt for 'keybert' and 'dbscan' to obtain the results from these models instead.

 ### Example